Choose and deploy a language model

 The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.

-In this exercise, you’ll explore the model catalog in Azure AI Foundry portal.
+In this exercise, you’ll explore the model catalog in Azure AI Foundry portal, and compare potential models for a generative AI application that assists in solving problems.

 This exercise will take approximately 25 minutes.